Air Purifier Reviews

 Many of these bargain air purifiers have long term costs of ownership higher than some premium marques.

-The third key to air purifier success is ignore the industry's room size ratings - most users are over-installing their air purifiers, falsely believing this is economical.
+The third key to air purifier success is discount the industry's room size ratings - most users are over-installing their air purifiers, falsely believing this is economical.

 Installed in too large a space, most air cleaners will fail to lower pollutant levels appreciably.